Donald Trump’s Suggestion To Release ISIS Fighters Into Europe Leaves Fox News Pundit Baffled

 Apparently frustrated by America’s European allies, the president told the press that the United States is asking countries from which the fighters allegedly came to take them back, which they have refused to do.
 Because of that, the United States might simply release the fighters into Europe, according to Trump.

-According to the president, “if they don’t take them back we’re going to probably put them at the border and then they’ll have to capture them again.”
+According to the president, “If they don’t take them back we’re going to probably put them at the border and then they’ll have to capture them again.”

 Trump’s unorthodox suggestion baffled Fox News pundit Guy Benson, who said that hearing the president make the remarks made him feel like he is on hallucinogenic drugs.